NagornyPavel/useful_functions/README.md

 # useful_functions
 Few features that speed up my work.
-# supporting_functions
-This repo is for me and my using for job.
-But if you need something, you can take it of course :)
+If you need something, you can take it of course :)

 **WOE and Information Value**